linwhitehat/ETA-Resource/README.md

 # News and Updates
 **Version 2.0**
 > March 22, 2025
-1. Welcome to the New Contributors!
+1. Welcome to the New Contributors from UCAS, BIT, SEU, GZHU!
 2. The content is presented with a clearer structure and style.
 3. Fixed some errors.